 Wisdom teeth are actually the third molars in every arch.
 They normally erupt at the last between the ages of 15-25 years, but they may erupt in late adolescent as well.
 Most of the times the wisdom teeth come out without much trouble, slight pain or swelling for a few days and then they settle in peace.
-Sherwani Dental Associates, the best dental clinic in Lahore offers pain-free extraction service under the supervision of expert surgeons and qualified support staff.
+But at other times, when their position is not correct, they tend to cause constant pain and undue pressure on adjacent teeth.
+In that case, wisdom tooth extraction is the best treatment modality.
+Sherwani Dental and Skin Clinic, the best dental clinic in Lahore offers pain-free extraction service under the supervision of expert surgeons and qualified support staff.

 What are the problems associated with Wisdom Tooth?

 The most common condition faced is the partial eruption or total impaction of a wisdom tooth.
 That means there is not enough space at the margin of jaw for the wisdom to erupt properly.
 So it tends to remain inside the soft tissue or erupt only partially in the oral cavity.
 Both the cases are problematic in most cases, complete impaction may lead to undue pressure on adjacent tooth, and partial eruption may cause food impaction in the space or cavity and may lead to swelling of gums in the area known as ‘Pericronitis’.

 Is it always necessary to remove the Wisdom Teeth?

 The wisdom teeth are not suggested to be removed unless they are causing some problem.
 Even during pain and inflammation, it has been observed that after a complete dose of antibiotics and precautionary measures, the wisdom tooth settles down peacefully in the oral cavity.

 - Constant pain behind the molars increasing with time and not subsiding.

 - Inflammation, redness and swelling for longer period.